MP calls for realistic policy framework to drive agriculture sector

 According to them, successive governments had neglected the deplorable nature of the stretch for a long time which affected their movements and economic activities.

-Daasebre Ameyaw Kwateng Amaniampong II, the Chief of Bonya, lauded the government’s flagship Planting for Food and Jobs (PFJs), saying the implementation of the programme had increased food productivity in the area.
+Daasebre Ameyaw Kwateng Amaniampong II, the Chief of Bonya, lauded the government’s flagship Planting for Food and Jobs (PfFJs), saying the implementation of the programme had increased food productivity in the area.

 Daasebre Amaniampong II, however, suggested the need for the government to engage specialised AEAs to handle specific crops, who would also introduce farmers to modern agriculture technologies to improve food productivity as well.